jotd666/track_and_field/README.md

 - runs in PAL or NTSC, NTSC being possibly more reactive to button readings (no effect when playing from keyboard)
-- fixed record times not registering on dash/hurdles in the original
+- fixed record times at zero on dash/hurdles in the original.
+On the original game you have to use DSW to reset records and get valid times (but they're super hard to beat...
+At least with this version you get your own times, even if they suck).

 controls (joypad 1P/2P):